The Best Restaurants in Jersey City

 The Gigantic beef rib at Hamilton Pork

 The “gigantic beef rib” at Hamilton Pork is a must-try.
-Photo by Brent Herrig
+Photo: Brent Herrig

-Located around the corner from Hamilton Park, Hamilton Pork gets a thumbs-up just for its name.
-But grab a table or seat at the bar and the fun has just begun.
-The barbecue here is lusty and rich.
+Located around the corner from Hamilton Park, Hamilton Pork gets a thumbs-up just for its clever name alone.
+But the fun doesn’t end there: The barbecue is lusty and rich.
 In addition to the classics, specialties include lamb belly, brisket sausage and a $25 “gigantic beef rib.”
-There are long lists of sides, salads and tacos, also beer, wine, cocktails and tequilas.
-For dessert, it’s hard to pass up the churro waffle ice cream sandwich. —EL
+There are long lists of sides, salads and tacos, as well as beer, wine, cocktails and tequilas.
+For dessert, it’s hard to pass up the churro waffle ice-cream sandwich. —EL

 247 10th Street, 201-957-7245